rancher/rke/README.md

       - "/usr/libexec/kubernetes/kubelet-plugins:/usr/libexec/kubernetes/kubelet-plugins:z"
 ```

-## FlexVolume Binds
+## FlexVolume Kubelet Extra-Binds Binds
-When prompted to `Enable the FlexVolume driver mount [n]: ` if the user answers yes, then rke will also prompt for the flexvolume bind mount path.
+When running `rke config` the user is prompted to `Enable the FlexVolume driver mount [n]: ` if the user answers yes, then rke will also prompt for the flexvolume bind mount path.
 By default, Kubernetes uses `/usr/libexec/kubernetes/kubelet-plugins/volume/exec/` and rke sets this as the default in the prompt.

+This relates to using storage plugins such as Longhorn and Rook that depend on the flexvolume plugin.

 Please consult your vendors documentation for the correct path.
 For example, GKE uses `/home/kubernetes/flexvolume`.